 Welcome to Year 1

-In Year 1 there is Miss Drury, Mrs Sheldon- Price and Mrs Penchion
+In Year One there will be Miss Drury and Mrs Sheldon- Price

-I am so excited to be joining Year 1 this year!
+I am so excited for all children to return and begin our Year One journey together!
 We have an exciting year ahead planned with lots of opportunities for creativity and using our imaginations.
-In Year 1 we will embrace challenge and fuel our love of learning even further.
+In Year One we will embrace challenge and fuel our love of learning even further.
 We will praise each others achievements and learn and grow together throughout the year.

 Our Curriculum in Year 1